manuel-munoz-aguirre/PyHIST/README.md

 ```

 ## Documentation <a name="documentation"></a>
-PyHIST's [documentation](https://pyhist.readthedocs.io/) explains in detail the installation steps and all available arguments and processing modes, as well as [tutorial](https://pyhist.readthedocs.io/en/latest/tutorial/) with examples to perform histological image segmentation, patch sampling, and explanations of the inner workings of the segmentation pipeline.
-An example [use case](https://pyhist.readthedocs.io/en/latest/testcase/) over The Cancer Genome Atlas WSIs is also available to demonstrate how to use PyHIST to prepare data for a machine learning application.
+PyHIST's [documentation](https://pyhist.readthedocs.io/) explains in detail the installation steps and all available arguments and processing modes, as well as [tutorial](https://pyhist.readthedocs.io/en/latest/tutorial/) with examples to perform histological image segmentation, random tile sampling, and explanations of the steps of the segmentation pipeline.
+An example [use case](https://pyhist.readthedocs.io/en/latest/testcase/) with a sample of The Cancer Genome Atlas WSIs is also available to demonstrate how to use PyHIST to prepare data for a machine learning application.

-## References<a name="references"></a>
-Felzenszwalb, P.F., & Huttenlocher, D.P.
-(2004).
-Efficient Graph-Based Image Segmentation.
-International Journal of Computer Vision, 59, 167-181.